sjbrown/1kfa/mod_guide_player.md

 Roughly 3 hours

 the supply
-: The area on the table where all the cards and tokens are kept
+: The area on the table where all the cards and tokens are kept when not in use

 town
 : Any place that offers food, shelter, exchange of goods, and the company